jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ### The Tab Key

 Markdown Mode attempts to be flexible in how it handles indentation.
-When you press `TAB` repeatedly, the point will cycle through several possible indentation levels corresponding to locations you might have in mind.
+When you press `TAB` (`markdown-cycle`) repeatedly, the point will cycle through several possible indentation levels corresponding to locations you might have in mind.
 For example, you may want to start a new list item, continue a list item with hanging indentation, indent for a nested pre block, and so on.

 ``` markdown
 - list item